China plans July launch of national emissions trade scheme

-BEIJING, July 14 (Reuters) - China's long-awaited national carbon emissions trading scheme (ETS) will be formally launched very soon this month, the environment ministry said on Wednesday, without giving a date.
+BEIJING (Reuters) -Trading will commence on China’s long-awaited national carbon emissions trading scheme (ETS) later this month, the environment ministry said on Wednesday, giving an update for the launch that had been expected to take place in June.

 The new ETS is part of China’s plans to make use of “market mechanisms” to help bring its carbon emissions - now the world’s highest - to a peak before 2030 and to net zero by 2060.